K-dash/nblm-rs/docs/cli/audio.md

 ### Processing Status

-Audio overviews go through the following states:
+> **Important**: As of now, there is no API to retrieve audio overview status.
+You must check the NotebookLM web UI in your browser to see when audio generation is complete or if it has failed.

+When creating an audio overview, the initial status is:

-1. **PROCESSING** - Audio is being generated
+- **AUDIO_OVERVIEW_STATUS_IN_PROGRESS** - Audio is being generated
-2. **COMPLETED** - Audio is ready
-3. **FAILED** - Generation failed

-To check the status, you would need to use the NotebookLM web UI or fetch the notebook details.
+The API only returns this initial status.
+To check if generation has completed or failed, you must use the NotebookLM web UI.

 ## delete